coderlawa/milestoneOne/README.md

 ### Typography

 [Google Fonts](https://fonts.google.com/) is the exclusive source used for all copy on this website.
+The fonts listed below were selected for their futuristic appearance with the intention of putting site visitors in the mindset of conquering new frontiers.

 * [Tomorrow](https://fonts.google.com/specimen/Tomorrow) is the primary font used for all headings, supplemented by sans-serif.
 * [Space Grotesk](https://fonts.google.com/specimen/Space+Grotesk) is the secondary font - used for all paragraphs.
 It is aslo supplemented by sans-serif.